nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Listing all tasks
-Tiger can help list tasks.
-(After all, that's the whole point of a Todo app right?)
+Lists all tasks.
+(After all, that's the whole point of a todo app right?)
 The usage is `list.`

 Example: `list` lists all tasks.